 New changes to the NSW Public Health Act 2010

-The NSW Parliament has recently passed the Public Health Amendment (Review) Bill 2017 which makes amendments to s79 of the Public Health Act 2010.
+The NSW Parliament has recently passed the Public Health Amendment (Review) Bill 2017 which made amendments to section 79 (s79) of the Public Health Act 2010.
 The amendments came into force on 18 October 2017.

 Removal of disclosure provisions